bjpop/gurita/docs/_sources/filter.rst.txt

 .. code-block:: bash

-   hatch hist --filter 'embark_town == "Cherbourg"' -x age titanic.csv
+   gurita hist --filter 'embark_town == "Cherbourg"' -x age titanic.csv

 In the example above, the string ``'embark_town == "Cherbourg"'`` specifies the filtering expression.
-Note that the whole expression is inside quotes; this is necessary to ensure that the whole expression is passed as a single entity to Hatch.
+Note that the whole expression is inside quotes; this is necessary to ensure that the whole expression is passed as a single entity to Gurita.
 In this case a histogram will be generated for the ``age`` column in ``titanic.csv``, but only for rows where ``embark_town`` is equal to the string ``"Cherbourg"``.

 Columns can be referred to by their name, such as ``embark_town``.
 Literal categorical values are written as strings inside quotation marks, such as ``"Cherbourg"``.

 Filter expression syntax
 ------------------------

-Hatch row filtering uses the same syntax as the `Pandas data frame query method <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.query.html>`_, and generally resembles
+Gurita row filtering uses the same syntax as the `Pandas data frame query method <https://pandas.pydata.org/pandas-docs/stable/reference/api/pandas.DataFrame.query.html>`_, and generally resembles
 Python notation.

 You can refer to column headings (column names) in the input data by name, join multiple sub-expressions together using logical operators ``and`` ``or`` and ``not``, and group sub-expressions with parentheses.